nzamani/sap-nw-abap-trial-docker/README.md

-# SAP NW ABAP Trial in Docker
+# SAP NW ABAP 7.52 SP01 Trial in Docker

 Useful for setting up a local ABAP for own education.
 Not intended for production.
 After all, we're putting a fat monolith into Docker.
 However, using Docker still allows you to keep your host system clean of all the mess any installation can cause.

 See my YouTube video for additional details: [Installing SAP NW ABAP 7.51 SP02 into Docker](https://www.youtube.com/watch?v=H0GEg8r7P48)

 Check also my blog [Installing SAP NW ABAP into Docker](https://blogs.sap.com/2018/05/30/installing-sap-nw-abap-into-docker/).
 There you'll find links to the whole blog series.

+**HINT:** Looking for NW ABAP 7.51 SP02?
+See [branch nw-abap-7.51](https://github.com/nzamani/sap-nw-abap-trial-docker/tree/nw-abap-7.51)

 ## Attribution